wave-rider/LearningUnity/README.md

 # 6-Feb-2024
 From https://learn.unity.com/tutorial/add-light-sources-to-your-scene

+Note: GameObjects need to be flagged as Static to be included in the lightmap for ambient lighting.
+This is because lightmap data is precalculated and can only be calculated for GameObjects that don’t move at runtime.

 Color resources for lighting
 Khan Academy’s Pixar in a Box course unit on color science: A foundational primer that will take you deeper into the science of color than this learning experience.